 Why Is My Dog Growling At My Baby?

 Dogs growl to communicate various states of mind they are experiencing.
 Every dog is unique in the ranges and pitches of its growls.
-It is something that parents especially need to be aware of and educated.
+It is something that parents especially need to be aware of and educated about.
 Understanding the different types of growls can help you interpret what your dog is trying to tell you.
 The growl context is especially critical to pinpoint when your dog is giving a warning growl towards a young baby or toddler.
 If this is currently happening in your family, it is not too late to intervene and create a healthy environment for your baby and dog.
 Be thankful for your dog trying to tell you that they need help adjusting to all the new changes with kids and families.

 Let’s describe the variations of growling a dog can express and what your dog is trying to tell you.